 Garden History welcomes submissions that make a significant contribution to the study of garden history in all its aspects.
 Papers are considered for publication on the condition that they have neither been published elsewhere, nor are currently under submission for publication elsewhere.
-Papers submitted for consideration should be sent electronically (i.e. by e-mail attachment) as a Word document to the Editor, Dr Barbara Simms: journal@gardentales.co.uk.
-Images should be submitted in digital form as a separate file and not embedded in the Word document.
+Papers submitted for consideration should be sent by email attachment as a Word document to the Editor, Dr Barbara Simms: journal@gardentales.co.uk, Images should be submitted in digital form as a separate file and not embedded in the Word document.
+Large image files should be sent by post on a CD to the Editor at 33 Lion Court, 12 Shand Street, London SE1 2EP, UK.
 It is the sole responsibility of the author to obtain permission to reproduce illustrations and any other copyright material, and to pay for any associated reproduction or shipping fees.
 Copyright for published contributions rests with the Garden History Society unless specifically requested in writing by the author and agreed before publication.